agoose77/literary/README.md

  Donald
 Knuth](https://www-cs-faculty.stanford.edu/~knuth/lp.html) and implemented in the [`nbdev` package](https://github.com/fastai/nbdev).
-Although `nbdev` looks to be a very mature and comprehensive tool, it is quite opinionated.
-This package is an investigation into what a smaller `nbdev` might look like.
+Although `nbdev` looks to be a very mature and comprehensive tool, it resembles a significant departure from conventional package development.
+Literary is an exploration of what a smaller `nbdev` might look like.

 ## Philosophy 📖
 1. **Low mental overhead**